 If you would like to apply for a home refinance, home purchase, or home equity loan, select that option from the first drop-down menu and follow the prompts.
 It will be a similar flow, but with more information required (i.e., property, identity, income, assets, etc.).

 loanDepot account management

-Once you have a loan with loanDepot, your payments will be automatically deducted from your bank account.
+Once you have a loan with loanDepot, your payments automatically deducted from your bank account.
 You can call the service department to change the payment method, but there is no way to change the payment due date you are assigned.

-If you can’t make a payment, you can contact loanDepot to speak with them about your financial hardship and work toward a solution.
+However, if you can’t make a payment, you can contact loanDepot to speak with them about your financial hardship and work toward a solution.
 The company offers solutions, such as repayment plans, forbearance, loan modification, a partial claim, or a short sale, on a case-by-case basis.